jvitku/vivae/simulatorvivae/README.md

 # Usage

-This project consists of two parts: `simulator` and `plugin`.
-Simulator implements the vivae simulator and its ROS communication interface, while the Plugin implements integration with the Nengoros simulator (Neural Module, communication utilities etc.).

 ## Start the Simulation Server

 Start the 'vivae.ros.simulator.server.SimulatorServer' as a ROS node, then it provides services ( @see messages in `vivae/ros/vivae`).
 These services are: